bernardcrimea/react-film-search-app/README.md

-To see react-film-search-app follow link https://film-search-spa.firebaseapp.com/
+To see react-film-search-app follow this link https://film-search-spa.firebaseapp.com/.